-On December 14, 2018, we entered into an amended and restated loan and security agreement with a lender, or the [Loan Agreement], providing for up to a \$30.0 million asset based line of credit, or the [Line of Credit].
+On December 14, 2018, we entered into an amended and restated loan and security agreement with a lender, or the "Loan Agreement", providing for up to a \$30.0 million asset based line of credit, or the "Line of Credit".
 Borrowings under the Line of Credit are secured by substantially all of our assets, excluding our intellectual property.
 Outstanding amounts under the Line of Credit accrue interest at a rate as follows; (i) for prime rate advances, the greater of (A) the prime rate and (B) 4%, and (ii) for LIBOR advances, the greater of (A) the LIBOR rate plus 225 basis points and (B) 4%.
 Under the Loan Agreement, we must comply with certain financial covenants, including maintaining a minimum asset coverage ratio.
-If the outstanding principal during any month is at least \$15.0 million, we must also maintain a minimum net income threshold based on non-GAAP operating measures.
+If the outstanding principal during any month is at least \$15.0 million, the Company must also maintain a minimum net income threshold based on non-GAAP operating measures.
 Failure to comply with these covenants, or the occurrence of an event of default, could permit the Lenders under the Line of Credit to declare all amounts borrowed under the Line of Credit, together with accrued interest and fees, to be immediately due and payable.
-We were in compliance with all covenants under the Line of Credit as of March 31, 2020.
+We were in compliance with all covenants under the Line of Credit as of June 30, 2020.

 We assessed the effect we believe COVID-19 might have on our liquidity and believe that our existing cash and cash equivalents and the capital available under our credit facility will be sufficient to meet our anticipated working capital and capital expenditure needs over at least the next 12 months.
 On March 25, 2020, we borrowed \$10.0 million on our line of credit in anticipation of any operating cash needs in light of COVID-19.
+During the three months ended June 30, 2020, we paid back \$5.0 million of borrowings.
 As of the date of this Quarterly Report on Form 10-Q we have not had to use any of the borrowings to fund operations.
-The effective interest rate for the amounts borrowed on the Line of Credit was 4% for the three months ended March 31, 2020.
+The effective interest rate for the amounts borrowed on the Line of Credit was 4% for the three and six months ended June 30, 2020.
 The Line of Credit matures in December 2021.